MicrosoftDocs/PowerShell-Docs/developer/module/importing-a-powershell-module.md

 ## Implicitly Importing a Module (PowerShell 3.0)

 Beginning in Windows PowerShell 3.0, modules are imported automatically when any cmdlet or function in the module is used in a command.
 This feature works on any module in a directory that this included in the value of the **PSModulePath** environment variable.
 If you do not save your module on a valid path however, you can still load them using the explicit [Import-Module](/powershell/module/Microsoft.PowerShell.Core/Import-Module) option, described above.
-Beginning in Windows PowerShell 3.0, modules are imported automatically when any cmdlet or function in the module is used in a command.
-This feature works on any module in a directory that this included in the value of the **PSModulePath** environment variable.
-If you do not save your module on a valid path however, you can still load them using the explicit [Import-Module](/powershell/module/Microsoft.PowerShell.Core/Import-Module) option, described above.

 The following actions trigger automatic importing of a module, also known as "module auto-loading."

 - Using a cmdlet in a command.
 For example, typing `Get-ExecutionPolicy` imports the Microsoft.PowerShell.Security module that contains the `Get-ExecutionPolicy` cmdlet.

 - Using the [Get-Command](/powershell/module/Microsoft.PowerShell.Core/Get-Command) cmdlet to get the command.
 For example, typing `Get-Command Get-JobTrigger` imports the **PSScheduledJob** module that contains the `Get-JobTrigger` cmdlet.
 A `Get-Command` command that includes wildcard characters is considered to be discovery and does not trigger importing of a module.
-- Using the [Get-Command](/powershell/module/Microsoft.PowerShell.Core/Get-Command) cmdlet to get the command.
-For example, typing `Get-Command Get-JobTrigger` imports the **PSScheduledJob** module that contains the `Get-JobTrigger` cmdlet.
-A `Get-Command` command that includes wildcard characters is considered to be discovery and does not trigger importing of a module.

 - Using the [Get-Help](/powershell/module/Microsoft.PowerShell.Core/Get-Help) cmdlet to get help for a cmdlet.
 For example, typing `Get-Help Get-WinEvent` imports the Microsoft.PowerShell.Diagnostics module that contains the `Get-WinEvent` cmdlet.
-- Using the [Get-Help](/powershell/module/Microsoft.PowerShell.Core/Get-Help) cmdlet to get help for a cmdlet.
-For example, typing `Get-Help Get-WinEvent` imports the Microsoft.PowerShell.Diagnostics module that contains the `Get-WinEvent` cmdlet.

-To support automatic importing of modules, the `Get-Command` cmdlet gets all cmdlets and functions in all installed modules, even if the module is not imported into the session.
-For more information, see the help topic for the [Get-Command](/powershell/module/Microsoft.PowerShell.Core/Get-Command) cmdlet.
 To support automatic importing of modules, the `Get-Command` cmdlet gets all cmdlets and functions in all installed modules, even if the module is not imported into the session.
 For more information, see the help topic for the [Get-Command](/powershell/module/Microsoft.PowerShell.Core/Get-Command) cmdlet.

 ## The Importing Process